 - Lawful Good

-- Neutral good means doing what is good and right without bias for or against order.
+- Being Pure Good means doing what is good and right without bias for or against order.

 - Chaotic Good

-- Chaotic good combines a good heart with a free spirit.
+- Chaotic Good combines an unflinchingly good heart with a free spirit.

-- Lawful neutral means you are reliable and honorable without being a zealot.
+- True Lawful means you are reliable and honorable without being a zealot.

-- Some neutral characters, on the other hand, commit themselves philosophically to neutrality.
+- That being said, some True Neutral characters commit themselves philosophically to neutrality.
 They see good, evil, law, and chaos as prejudices and dangerous extremes.
 They advocate the middle way of neutrality as the best, most balanced road in the long run.
 These characters also find their behavior changing based on the world around them, but they tend to suppress behaviors in others, rather than serve as examples.
 In a Good society, they will target the agents of goodness, by word or deed.
 In a Lawful society, they will act to fight oppression in all manners, etc.

-- Neutral means you act naturally in any situation, without prejudice or compulsion.
+- True Neutral means you act naturally in any situation, without prejudice or compulsion.

-- Chaotic neutral represents freedom from both society's restrictions, the iron fist of the tyrant, and a do-gooder's zeal.
+- True Chaotic represents freedom from society's restrictions, the iron fist of the tyrant, and a do-gooder's zeal.

 - Lawful Evil

-- Some lawful evil people and creatures commit themselves to evil with a zeal like that of a crusader committed to good.
-Beyond being willing to hurt others for their own ends, they take pleasure in spreading evil as an end unto itself.
+- Many Lawful Evil people and creatures commit themselves to evil with a zeal like that of a crusader committed to good.
+Beyond being willing and even eager to hurt others for their own ends, they take pleasure in spreading evil as an end unto itself.
 They may also see doing evil as part of a duty to an evil deity or master.

-- Some neutral evil characters hold up evil as an ideal, committing evil for its own sake.
+- Some Pure Evil characters hold up evil as an ideal, committing evil for its own sake.
 Most often, such individuals are devoted to evil deities or secret societies.

 - Chaotic Evil

-- A chaotic evil character does what his greed, hatred, and lust for destruction drive him to do.
-He is vicious, arbitrarily violent, and unpredictable.
-If he is simply out for whatever he can get, he is ruthless and brutal.
-If he is committed to the spread of evil and chaos, he is even worse.
-Thankfully, the plans of a Chaotic Evil character are frequently haphazard, and any groups he joins or forms are likely to be poorly organized.
-Typically, chaotic evil people can be made to work together only by force, and their leader lasts only as long as he can thwart attempts to topple or assassinate him.
+- If a Chaotic Evil character is simply out for whatever they can get, they are ruthless and brutal.
+If they are committed to the spread of evil and chaos, they are even worse.
+Thankfully, the plans of a Chaotic Evil character are frequently haphazard, and any groups they join or create are likely to be poorly organized.
+Typically, chaotic evil people can be made to work together only by force, and their leader lasts only as long as they can thwart attempts at assassination.

-Again, it's important to note that these are only guidelines, and each player can interpret how they want to role-play their alignment in their own way, as long as their actions don't seem to indicate that a different alignment would be a better fit.
-Players who want this level of detail in their game should choose an alignment they'll find comfortable or interesting to play, and then write their backstory to fit this philosophy.
+These Engaged alignment descriptions are presented only as guidelines, and each player can interpret how they want to role-play their alignment in their own way, as long as their actions don't seem to indicate that a different alignment would be a better fit.
+Players who want this level of detail in their game should choose an Engaged alignment they'll find comfortable or interesting to play, and then write their backstory to fit this philosophy.

 Once you pick your alignment, your character's actions are expected to fall within the guidelines of that alignment.
 Stray too far outside the guidelines, and your GM may make your character's alignment change to something more appropriate, based on those actions.
 By far the most common alignment change is from an Engaged alignment to the Detached alignment.
-It is also possible to deliberately change alignment by taking actions contrary to your current alignment.
+It is also possible to deliberately change alignment by taking actions contrary to your current Engaged alignment.
 This can have consequences ranging from an interesting development in your character's story, to a crisis of faith, leaving your character distanced from his god, or even the temporary (or permanent) loss of character abilities.
 Needless to say, changing alignments can be a big deal.

 That said, character backgrounds do not have any sort of game-mechanics effect on the character.
-Just because your character has a former military career, or used to be a Raver of Puellor, doesn't mean you get bonuses in combat, or start with some scary magic item.
+Just because your character has a former military career, or used to be a reluctant member in an evil cult, doesn't mean you get bonuses in combat, or start with some scary magic item.
 The story is there to help you get into the head of your character, and help the other players understand what motivates you.

-Be creative, but also remember to tailor your background to your current character level.
-A first level character probably hasn't had much opportunity to become a famous dragon-slayer, for example.
+Your background should be at least a little realistic for your current character level.
+A first level character probably hasn't had much opportunity to become a world-famous dragon-slayer, for example.